heyitsbraden/riftSource/README.md

 TOTAL COMPLETION OF GAME: [~1%]

-1[A] - Build demo game [99% Complete, Ready to move on to Unreal Engine]
+1[A] - Build demo game [100% Complete, Ready to move on to Unreal Engine]
    1. Add "Attack" as an action [DONE]
    2. Add "Defend" as an action [DONE]
    3. Add "Heal" as an action [DONE]
    4. Add "Potions" as an action [DONE]
-      1. Add "Health Boost" [DONE - found a bug, therefore needs testing]
+      1. Add "Health Boost" [DONE]
       2. Add "Attack Amplifier" [DONE]
       3. Add "Lethality Syrum" [DONE]
       4. Add "Permanent Attack Boost" [DONE]